gradle/gradle/design-docs/unified-configuration-and-task-model.md

     - `ModelRuleSourceDetector` should be global scope and use weak references to classes.
 - `TaskRemovalIntegrationTest.cant remove task in after evaluate if task is used by a #annotationClass` is ignored

+# Open Questions

+- How to order mutations that may derive properties from the subject

 # Backlog

 Potential stories and ideas.